rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 This is because you must
  "adjust for inflation", or append the date, or both.
-And everything is relative with no absolute unit to measure against (not even bottles of Cristal).
+And everything in fiat is relative with no absolute unit to measure against (not even bottles of Cristal).
 It is all fiat all the time.